-I think this might just be the easiest dessert recipe on my blog?
-And that’s crazy because I’m sharing a recipe for burfi.
+I think this might be the easiest dessert recipe on my blog?
+And that’s crazy because I’m sharing a burfi recipe.
 Burfi is something I used to dismiss as being too complicated to make myself.
 Much easier to ask a family member to make it for me (lol).

 But having an instant pot makes making besan burfi so simple!